XRPLF/xrpl-dev-portal/content/rippled.md

 * The JSON-RPC API relies on simple request-response communication via HTTP or HTTPS.
 (The `rippled` server can be configured to accept HTTP, HTTPS, or both.)
 For commands that prompt multiple responses, you can provide a callback URL.
 * The `rippled` program can also be used as a quick commandline client to make JSON-RPC requests to a running `rippled` server.
 This is only intended for administrative purposes, and is not a supported API.

 In general, we recommend using WebSocket, because WebSocket's push paradigm has less latency and less network overhead.
-JSON-RPC must open and close an HTTP connection for each individual message.
 WebSocket is also more reliable; you can worry less about missing messages and establishing multiple connections.
-However, all three have valid use cases and will continue to be supported for the foreseeable future.
+On the other hand, there is widespread support for JSON-RPC because you can use a standard HTTP library to connect to `rippled`'s JSON-RPC API.

 ## Changes to the APIs ##